mingrammer/diagrams/README.md

 [GitPitch](https://gitpitch.com/) is a markdown presentation service for developers.
 Diagrams is now integrated as [Cloud Diagram Widget](https://gitpitch.com/docs/diagram-features/cloud-diagrams/) of GitPitch, so you can use the Diagrams when to create slide decks for Tech Conferences, Meetups, and Training with GitPitch.

 [Cloudiscovery](https://github.com/Cloud-Architects/cloudiscovery) helps you to analyze resources in your cloud (AWS/GCP/Azure/Alibaba/IBM) account.
-It allows you to create a diagram of analyzed cloud resource map based on this Diagrams library, so you can draw the your existing cloud infratructure with Cloudicovery.
+It allows you to create a diagram of analyzed cloud resource map based on this Diagrams library, so you can draw the your existing cloud infrastructure with Cloudicovery.

 [Airflow Diagrams](https://github.com/feluelle/airflow-diagrams) is an Airflow plugin that aims to easily visualise your Airflow DAGs on service level from providers like AWS, GCP, Azure, etc. via diagrams.